some background

 5500 students in the University System of Georgia)

-the elementary school curriculum -- not only by teaching courses for
+into the elementary school curriculum -- not only by teaching courses

-pre-service elementary school teachers, but also by spending significant time
+for pre-service elementary school teachers, but also by spending significant

-several in-service teachers and teaching some lessons myself.
-I also
+in-service teachers and teaching some lessons myself.
+I also worked with

-worked with in-service teachers as part of an Eisenhower grant and delivered
+in-service teachers as part of an Eisenhower grant and delivered in-service

-in-service teacher training workshops -- for individual schools as well as for
+teacher training workshops -- for individual schools as well as for larger

 Partnership Board, the Lowcountry Math and Science